 Mainline: 6 - 10m

-Clear Tip: None and 1m depending on river vegetation
+Clear Tip: None or 1m depending on river vegetation

 Total Line Length: 7 - 11m

 The Suimu 500 EX is one of my all time favorite tenkara rods as I have caught the most and largest fish on it when I take it out to use.
-If I am chosing this rod, I know that there is a distinct possibility that I will be catching the largest tenkara caught fish that I've ever caught and the Suimu has been there with me along the way.
+If I am choosing this rod, I know that there is a distinct possibility that I will be catching the largest tenkara caught fish that I've ever caught and the Suimu has been there with me along the way.
 Pairing a InvizX line has been a lesson in successful big water, big fish adventure.
 I'll be using the two long into the future.